Introduction to the world of hot wallets.

 Meta Wallet.

-Best for: Decentralized Finance, NFTs, Ethereum based transactions.
+Best for: Decentralized Finance, NFTs, and Ethereum-based transactions.

-Key features: Custom nets, token trades, hardware wallet support.
+Key features: Custom nets, token trades, and hardware wallet support.

-MetaMask is best for users that engage with Web3.
+MetaMask is best for users who engage with Web3.

 2 Wallet Trust.